Planning is well underway as Steel City Sports moves towards aiding the development of basketball players of all ages locally this fall.

 Anthony Iacoe was named to the Ontario University All Rookie Team in 2016, as he finished in the top five in three pointers made in Canada.
 He played four seasons for the Laurentian Voyageurs helping them gain a top five ranking in Canada and hold a top 10 ranking for multiple seasons.
 Iacoe was part of the Slam program that was among the top division two programs in the province.

 Sam Ivey represented Team Ontario at the U17 level in the 2013 Canadian National Championships in Winnipeg, Man. and was the first player from northern Ontario to make the provincial team.
-He went on the play four years at Laurentian University and finished this season second in team scoring.
+He went on to play four years at Laurentian University and finished this season second in team scoring.

 The following is a list of age groups and their respective coaches for the developmental academies: